sabarjp/VictusLudus/README.md

 VictusLudus
 ===========

-An isometric simulation game inspired by SimCity, Spore, and Dwarf Fortress.
+An isometric and slightly fantastical simulation game inspired by SimCity, Spore, and Dwarf Fortress.